penumbra-zone/penumbra/docs/protocol/src/shielded_pool/action/spend.md

 #### Local Justification

 1. We verify the auth_sig using the randomized verification key, which must not be 0, provided on the spend body, even if the amount of the note is 0.
-A note's transmission key binds the authority.
+A note's transmission key binds the authority via the `ivk` and `B_d` in the [Diversified Address Integrity](#diversified-address-integrity) check.

 2. The following checks prevent spending a positioned note twice: